gecio/gecio.github.io/docs/_imke/k8sapplications/runningapplications/index.en.md

 kubectl create service loadbalancer --dry-run --tcp=80 -o yaml nginx > service.yaml
 ```

-These two files are the basis for a publically accessible nginx running on
+These two files are the basis for a publicly accessible nginx running on
 kubernetes.
 There is no connection between the two manifests, except for the
 label `app: nginx` which you can find in the deployment's metadata and in the
 service as a selector.